baron-chain/sapiens/docs/finetune/DEPTH_README.md

 - `mode=multi-gpu`: Launch multi-gpu training with multiple workers for dataloading.
 - `mode=debug`: (Optional) To debug.
 Launched single gpu dry run, with single worker for dataloading.
 Supports interactive debugging with pdb/ipdb.

-Note, if you wish to finetune from an existing normal estimation checkpoint, set the `LOAD_FROM` variable.
+Note, if you wish to finetune from an existing depth estimation checkpoint, set the `LOAD_FROM` variable.

 Launch:
 ```bash